-In the dozens of pix that I have posted of our walks, the Don Valley you see is one that may make you think- “Where is this guy walking his dog?
+In the dozens of pix that I have posted of our walks, the Don Valley you see is one that may make you think – “Where is this guy walking his dog?
 Is this really Toronto?”
-The reality is unfortunately a little different than what I usually choose to frame in my viewfinder.
+The reality is, unfortunately, a little different from what I usually choose to frame in my viewfinder.
 This post will show you a far shabbier and depressing Lower Don Valley, but also one that need not be this way.

 Forget for a moment that a major expressway comes down to the east of the Lower Don area; forget too the CN rails that run up on the west side of the river or the abandoned rail line that runs along the Don’s east side.
 Forget too the natural gas and oil pipelines that use the valley to access downtown, as do the hydro-electric towers with their wires.
 As they say, this is life in the big city; there is nothing I can do about these ingredients of a modern urban environment.

 What does upset me is the blind indifference of the various government departments or agencies responsible for this or that bit of the Lower Don River as it makes it way through my Riverdale neighbourhood.
 I come down into the valley and the recreational trail from the footbridge which arches over the Don Valley Parkway and has side steps leading down to the trail.
 One of the first things I see is this –